davemsh/general/README.md

 # utils
-General miscellaneous stuff like shell/batch scripts and config files.
+General miscellaneous stuff like shell scripts and config files.